Page Updated: Mar 2020

 Essentially Ethiopia offers 2 very different game and hunting experiences - in the highlands, such as the Simien or Bale mountains, for the mountain nyala and other highland animals, and the lowlands such as the Omo Valley in the south or Danakil Depression to the north.

-If you fancy braving Ethiopian Airlines you can fly non-stop from Dulles to Addis Ababa, the capital of Ethiopia.
+Ethiopian Airlines fly non-stop from Dulles to Addis Ababa, the capital of Ethiopia.
 This is where your outfitter or company representative will meet you and help with your firearm import.
 Depending on your time of arrival, you usually need to overnight in Addis Ababa.
 You will then travel to your hunting area by road which will take about 4 to 6 hours, as Addis Ababa is quite centrally located.

 Most hunting accommodation is safari tents with en suite facilities but some areas have permanent base camps with fly camping facilities.